ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/offering.rst

 * Corporate entity: The legally registered business name of the company
 * How much money would you like to raise?: The total/highest amount you're looking to raise.

-.. note:: You will not be permitted to raise more than the total amount enetered.
+.. note:: You will not be permitted to raise more than the total amount entered.

 * Contract Type: As a business you will select revenue or equity.